AdaCore/learn/content/courses/advanced-ada/parts/resource_management/anonymous_access_types.rst

 In summary, anonymous access-to-object types have many drawbacks that often outweigh :ref:`their benefits <Adv_Ada_Anonymous_Access_Benefits>`.
 In fact, allocation for those types can quickly become very complicated.
-Therefore, in general, they're not a good alternative to named access type.
+Therefore, in general, they're not a good alternative to named access types.
 Indeed, the difficulties that we've just seen might make them a much worse option than just using named access types instead.